10 Pickleball Rules You Need to Know to Dominate the Court!

 6. Scoring: Pickleball is played to 11 points, and a team must win by 2 points.
 Only the serving team can score a point.
 If the receiving team wins a rally, they become the serving team and have the opportunity to score a point.
 The game starts with the first serve who wins the toss and the team serves.
 In doubles play, when the first server loses the serve, the partner moves to first serve from the same side of the court their partner had last served from In singles play.
 If one person or team has 11 points but their opponent has 10, the game continues.
 The game will continue until a team has a 2-point advantage.
 When playing to 11, teams switch sides of the court when the first team hits 6 points.
 Scoring Rules Scoring in pickleball is unique among racquet and paddle sports.

 7. Double Bounce Rule (Two Bounce Rule): This means that each side has to let the ball bounce, or single bounce, once before returning it.
-After the service, the serving team and playing team must hit the ball back and forth, allowing it to ball bounce once on each side before hitting it in the air.
+After the service, the serving team and playing team must hit the ball back and forth, allowing it to bounce once on each side before hitting it in the air.
 This is known as the "double bounce rule" or two bounce rule.
 After the ball has bounced once on each side, either team can hit it in the air or let it bounce again before hitting it.
 There must be one bounce per side.

 8. Faults: A fault occurs when a player fails to follow the rules.
-Some common faults in pickleball include stepping into the non volley zone (the area immediately surrounding the net), hitting the ball out of bounds, or hitting the ball into the net by the serving team or the opponent.
+Some common faults in pickleball include stepping into the non-volley zone (the area immediately surrounding the net), hitting the ball out of bounds, or hitting the ball into the net by the serving team or the opponent.
 The serve should be a diagonal crosscourt and must land in the opposite diagonal court You only get one serve attempt.

-9. Non volley Zone: The non volley zone is the area within 7 feet of the net on either side.
+9. Non-volley Zone: The non volley zone is the area within 7 feet of the net on either side.
 The no-volley zone is on both sides of the court.
 This is often called the kitchen line.
 Players may not hit the ball in the air while standing in the non volley zone, but they can hit it after it bounces.
 Both players on the serving doubles team have the opportunity to serve and score points until they commit a fault.
 That's why it's officially called the no-volley zone.

-10. Calling The Score: In doubles, you announce your score first, then the receiver's, then a third number, which identifies if you're the first or second server on your team.
+10. Calling The Score: In doubles, you announce your score first, then the receiver's, and then a third number, which identifies if you're the first or second server on your team.
 The underhand serve or any pickleball serve for that matter, must be delivered diagonally to your opponent's side.
 The Double Bounce Rule.
 Both players on each team of a doubles game get to serve until they commit a fault.
 The first number indicates the serving team's score, the second is the opponent's score.
 The ball is served underhanded and diagonally to the opponent's service court without bouncing it off the court.

 11. Tournament Games: With 15 or 21, win by 2.
 Singles games may be to 11, win by 2.